 Liebler wins Michigan Outstanding Humanities Supporter award

 Wayne State University English Lecturer M.L Liebler received a Michigan Humanities Award last month.
 “M.L.
-Liebler is an internationally known and widely published Detroit poet, university professor, literary acts activist and arts organizer,” states the Michigan Humanities organization in an announcement.
+Liebler is an internationally known and widely published Detroit poet, university professor, literary arts activist and arts organizer,” states the Michigan Humanities organization in an announcement.

 Liebler won the Outstanding Humanities Supporters Individual Award for the many literary organizations that he has founded and directed in the area.
 Some of these organizations include The Midtown Detroit Literary Walk, the National Writer’s Voice Project of Detroit, and the YMCA Arts & Humanities Initiative.
 As well as being involved with these organizations, Liebler serves as the Poet Laureate of St. Clair Shores.